rohanvh7/rohanvh.me/src/posts/4am-thoughts.md

 Ok Ok Ok..
 Finally here.

-Im awwwwed is that nowhere from creating this site to publishing this post i had to use my laptop.
+Im awwwwed that nowhere from creating this site to publishing this post i had to use my laptop.

 This is testiment that how much good ai goodat became to build full fledged sites with few lines of instructions.